bharathkkb/peer-tutor/README.md

 ## Acknowledgments

-* Wei sincerely thank Weiwei Cao, our advisor, for all the guidance and help.
+* We sincerely thank Weiwei Cao, our advisor, for all the guidance and help.